 Mutton Mixed with Hoggett

 In some countries, meat from sheep between one and two years of age is called hoggett.
 Because these sheep are of an intermediate age, hoggett is not as tender as lamb, but not as tough as mutton, either.
 Some recipes call specifically for hoggett, while other cooks may prefer it because it mixes a bit of the best of both meats.

 Mutton is an efficient food, because it takes advantage of the myriad uses of sheep.
 A sheep used for its meat may first be used for wool and milk, or to produce lambs to strengthen the herd.
 As sheep age and become less economically valuable, they can be converted to mutton.

-Mutton stew or curry is a common dish.
+Mutton stew or curry is a common dish in middle eastern cuisine.
 Since stews and curries lend themselves well to slow cooking, mutton is an ideal meat for them.
 It may also be roasted, although the roasting needs to be performed at a low temperature to keep the meat tender as it cooks.
 Many Indian dishes feature mutton, because beef is not eaten in most of India.

 It pairs particularly well with the heavy spices used in a great deal of Indian cuisine, and it can be roosted in tandoori ovens, slowly simmered in curries, or even fried in some dishes.
 Whether you prefer the stronger flavor of mutton curry or the milder flavor of mutton mixed with tender cuts of hoggett, mutton is a versatile dish that varies based on the preparation process.